PostHog/posthog.com/contents/tutorials/react-surveys.md

 ### Option 2: Use PostHog's prebuilt survey UI

-Alternatively, if you find it tedious to build and maintain your own UI, you can simply use PostHog's prebuilt surveys.
-There are variety of [survey types](/docs/surveys/creating-surveys#question-type) to choose from, and PostHog will handle all the display logic and event capturing for you.
+For a much faster set up, you can use PostHog's prebuilt surveys.
+There are variety of [survey types](/docs/surveys/creating-surveys#question-type) to choose from, and PostHog handles all the display logic and event capture for you.

 To create a survey with a prebuilt UI, set the display mode to **`Popover`** when creating your survey.
 There are no further code changes needed!